huben1337/static-protocol/README.md

 - Works in Node.js and the browser
 - Simple schema definition
 - Fully typed encoding and decoding
+- Optional validation of data during decoding
+- Zero build steps required
-- Generated and compiled code for fast performance
+- Code generated at runtime for fast performance
 - Packed bools

 ## Installation